Australian Computer Society (ACS) Process & Charges

 Cisco Certification

-ACS accepts Cisco certifications but all eligible Cisco certificates should be valid during the time of submission.
+ACS accepts Cisco certifications, but all eligible Cisco certificates should be valid at the time of submission.

 The lists of acceptable Cisco certifications are as follows: